-Middlesex Community College accepts for college credit Advanced Placement (AP) courses taken in high school through the College Entrance Examination Board's Advanced Placement Program, provided that the student scores a minimum of 3 on the test.
+Students who scored a 3 or higher on their high school Advanced Placement (AP) courses may receive college credit through MxCC's College Entrance Examination Board's Advanced Placement Program.
 Official scores should be submitted to the Office of Admissions for consideration.
-When credit is awarded, it is entered on the student's college transcript but the grade is not included in the college grade point average.
+When credit is awarded, it is entered on the student's college transcript, but the grade is not included in the college grade point average.